lemonase/lemonase.github.io/content/posts/a-minimal-vimrc.md

 runtime macros/matchit.vim	"allows jumping between brackets with % in normal mode
 ```

-These are probably the settings the give the most "bank for buck" when it comes
+These are probably the settings the give the most "bang for buck" when it comes
 to vanilla vim.

 Syntax highlighting, filetype/language specific settings and plugins